 Who is eligible for the Winter Break days?

 All exempt and non-exempt staff, both full and part-time, who are not asked to work to maintain essential services during the Winter Break are eligible for the additional break days.
-For staff who are part of a bargaining unit, eligibility for the four break days will be confirmed in consultation with the appropriate union representatives.
+For staff who are part of a bargaining unit, eligibility for the three break days will be confirmed in accordance with the appropriate union contracts.
 Temporary staff are not eligible for pay on break days, but if asked to work during the Winter Break they will be paid at their normal rate of pay.

 What happens when an individual's regular work schedule is something other than Monday through Friday?